 Pain in the chewing muscles and jaw joints is the most common symptom of TMJ.
 Pain can result from an injury, grinding or clenching, displacement or dislocation of the jaw, sleep apnea, arthritis, and other causes.
 Often, symptoms worsen and ease over time.
 For some people, symptoms are relatively mild and will improve or disappear within weeks or months.
 Other people experience ongoing and debilitating pain.
-Dr. Summers will check your jaw joints for pain and tenderness.
+Dr. Summers or Dr. Hagerty will check your jaw joints for pain and tenderness.

 Does TMJ Cause Headaches?